NeuroJSON/jdata/JData_specification.md

 store complex hierarchical data in both text and binary formats.
-In this specification, we define a list of JSON-compatible constructs to store a wide range of data structures, including scalars, arrays, structures, tables, hashes, linked lists, trees and graphs, including optional data grouping and metadata for each data element.
+In this specification, we define a list of JSON-compatible constructs to store a wide range of data structures, including scalars, arrays, structures, tables, hashes, linked lists, trees and graphs, and support for optional data grouping and metadata for each data element.
 The generated data files are compatible with JSON/UBJSON specifications and can be readily processed by most existing parsers.
 Advanced features such as array compression, data